boki94ns/SOC-analyst-labs/windows-logon-failures-wazuh-lab/README.md

 The lab confirms the following:

 - Windows generates Security Event ID `4625` for failed logon attempts.
+- The failed logon activity used Logon Type `2`, which represents an interactive logon attempt.
+- The status code `0xC000006D` indicates that the logon attempt failed due to invalid credentials.
+- The substatus code `0xC0000064` indicates that the attempted username does not exist.
 - The Wazuh agent successfully collects Windows Security logs.
 - Wazuh generates an alert for multiple failed Windows logon attempts.
 - Wazuh rule `60204` is triggered.